Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Search/FindPlace/readme.md

     * Call `locatorTask.GeocodeAsync(suggestionLabelOrPlaceQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
     * Display the places of interest using the results' `DisplayLocation`s.

+## About the data

+This sample uses the world locator service "https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer".

 ## Relevant API

 * GeocodeParameters